Substance-related disorder

 Substance-related disorders are a class of disorders listed in the DSM-5 that are "related to the taking of a drug of abuse (including alcohol)".

 Substance-related disorders are most prevalent in individuals ages 18–25, with a higher likelihood occurring in men compared to women, and urban residents compared to rural residents.
 On average, general medical facilities hold 22% of patients with substance-related disorders, possibly leading to psychiatric disorders later on.
-Over 50% of individuals with substance-related disorders will often have a "dual diagnosis," where they are diagnosed with the substance use, as well as a psychiatric diagnosis, the most common being major depression, personality disorder, anxiety disorders, and dysthymia.
+Over 50% of individuals with substance-related disorders will often have a "dual diagnosis", where they are diagnosed with the substance use, as well as a psychiatric diagnosis, the most common being major depressive disorder, personality disorders, anxiety disorders, and dysthymia.

 Substance use, also known as drug use, is a patterned use of a substance in which the user consumes the substance in amounts or with methods which are harmful to themselves or others.
-The drugs used are often associated with levels of substance intoxication that alter judgment, perception, attention and physical control, not related with medical effects.
-It is often thought that the main used substances are illegal drugs and alcohol; however it is becoming more common that prescription drugs and tobacco are a prevalent problem.
+The drugs used are often associated with levels of substance intoxication that alter judgment, perception, attention, and physical control, not related with medical effects.
+It is often thought that the main used substances are illegal drugs and alcohol; however, it is becoming more common that prescription drugs and tobacco are a prevalent problem.